-This design procedure will give a quick outline of the process of configuring the LMK61E0M in the above use case.
+This design procedure will give a quick outline of the process of configuring the LMK61E07 in the above use case.
 Typically, the easiest approach to configuring the PLL is to start with the desired output frequency and work backwards.

-1. VCO Frequency Selection

-- The first step is to calculate the possible VCO frequencies given the required output frequency of 70.656 MHz.
-The LMK61E0M output dividers consist of the VCO post divider that can be set to /4 or /5, and the output divider that can be set from /6 to /256.
+- 1. VCO Frequency Selection - The first step is to calculate the possible VCO frequencies given the required output frequency of 70.656 MHz.
+The LMK61E07 output divider that can be set from /5 to /511.
 The VCO can output frequencies from 4.6 GHz to 5.6 GHz.
 Therefore, the output frequency multiplied by the total divide value must fall within this range. - To determine the boundary of the total divide value, we can divide the VCO frequency limits by the output frequency, resulting in a range of 65.1 to 79.3.
-Any combination of dividers that result in a total divide value within this range will result in a valid VCO frequency.
-The possible divider combinations and the resulting VCO frequencies are listed in columns 1 and 2, respectively, of Table 4, below.
+Any output divider value within this range will result in a valid VCO frequency.
+A few possible divider combinations and the resulting VCO frequencies are listed in columns 1 and 2, respectively, of Table 3 below.